 Long Meadow Ranch has also donated over 380 acres of land as conservation easements meaning these acres will never be developed and will remain in their natural state.

-Note: An exciting new project is the Long Meadow Ranch Winery & Farmstead located along Highway 29 in the southern part of St. Helena next to the Whiting Nursery.
+Note: The newest exciting project for the Hall’s is the Long Meadow Ranch Winery & Farmstead located along Highway 29 in the southern part of St. Helena next to the Whiting Nursery.
 This location includes the Farmstead Restaurant featuring dishes prepared with locally grown ingredients (on the property), a wine and olive oil tasting room, a full organic nursery with farm supplies, demonstration gardens, and a seasonal outdoor farmer’s marketplace.
 The restaurant is one of the central features and is located within a contemporary barn with indoor and outdoor seating.
+Visit: www.longmeadowranch.com